swiss-art-research-net/rds-global/README.md

 #### Tasks

-The pipeline is can be controlled by the [Task](https://taskfile.dev/#/) runner.
+The pipeline is controlled through the [Task](https://taskfile.dev/#/) runner.
 The tasks are defined in the `Taskfile.yml` file.

 To list available tasks, run: